aptma/apentis-amlscorer-api/README.md

 ## 🔁 API versioning

-The AMLscorer API follows a versioning scheme using path prefixes (e.g. `/v1.1/`) and semantic versioning in the documentation metadata.
+The APENTIS API follows a versioning scheme using path prefixes (e.g. `/v1.1/`) and semantic versioning in the documentation metadata.

 - **Major versions** (e.g. `/v1.0/`, `/v2.0/`) are used when introducing breaking changes.
 These may include removing fields, renaming paths, or changing behavior in a non-backward-compatible way.
 - **Minor versions** (e.g. `/v1.1/`, `/v1.2/`) are used when adding non-breaking changes like new endpoints, fields, or optional enhancements.